faisal-sid/m5-project/README.md

 # m5-project

-Using AWS Cloud formation to automate a custom VPC
+Using AWS Cloud formation to automate a custom VPC named myappvpc